Dates: 19 - 27 August 2023

-Zikr is an Arabic word that means remembrance - is a profound spiritual practice that takes Dances of Universal Peace form to its exaltation.
-It works to remove layers of mistrust and defense from the heart centre, so that joy can emerge and consciousness unfold.
-On Thursdays around the world, a million Sufis come together and remember their sacred essence by repeating the name of God with concentrated devotion.
+Zikr is an Arabic word that means remembrance it is a profound spiritual practice that takes Dances of Universal Peace form to its exaltation.
+It works to remove layers of mistrust and defence from the heart centre so that joy can emerge and consciousness unfold.
+On Thursdays around the world a million Sufis come together and remember their sacred essence by repeating the name of God to simple movements with concentrated devotion.

 Harmony Singing is an important feature of this camp with a lot to offer dedicated singers, most particularly with the morning sessions of Harmonic Temple.
 This well-beloved form takes us into the states where angels dwell.
-Nickomo and Rasullah guide us gently and clearly to learn and enjoy these wonderful sacred chants from all the various spiritual traditions.
-On Market Day, songbooks are made available for those interested to take them away and teach them later.
+Nickomo and Rasullah guide us gently and clearly to learn and enjoy these wonderful sacred chants from all the various spiritual traditions songbooks are available to buy on Market Day.

 Development Groups, introduced in 2009, are intended to offer a wide range of methods that can be used for spiritual and personal development.
 We want to include anything and everything that can help us to find our path to healing and knowledge, so diverse traditions will be represented: astrology, sufi healing, druidry, christianity, buddhism, 7 words, family constellations and so on.
 We see this as complimentary to the main theme of the camp, and entirely consistent with the teachings and experience of Samuel Lewis.